 The intelligence community has been leading the government pack in its collaboration efforts.
 Christopher Dorobek points to 9/11 and other examples to show how government realized it needed a better way to collect, process and share intelligence data in this month's Incoming column, "The Intelligence Community Writes the Book on Collaboration."

-Delays in obtaining security clearances are actually the second biggest problem for companies of any size.
-The first is what those who want to work with the intelligence community affectionately call the chicken-and-egg problem.
+Delays in obtaining security clearances are actually the second biggest problem for companies of any size that want to work with members of the intelligence community.
+The first is what many firms affectionately call the chicken-and-egg problem.
 Getting a security clearance for corporate personnel is not possible without having a contract that requires secured personnel; however, companies cannot be awarded a contract that requires security clearances until they have personnel that have received security clearances.

 Representatives from the DIA, NGA and NSA shared their insights about how to get a foot in the door at intelligence community agencies during the second panel presentation at the AFCEA Small Business Intelligence Forum this morning in Fairfax, Virginia.
 All agreed that it requires more than the standard marketing approach but emphasized that it is worth the investment in time and talent.